austinsonger/Policy-Portal/access-control.md

 #### Shared Secrets Management

-\<PlaceHolder> policy requires that
+`<Company Placeholder>` policy requires that

 (a) Use of shared credentials/secrets must be minimized and approved on an exception basis.

-(b) If required by business operations, secrets/credentials must be shared securely and stored in encrypted vaults that meet the \<PlaceHolder> data encryption standards.
+(b) If required by business operations, secrets/credentials must be shared securely and stored in encrypted vaults that meet the `<Company Placeholder>` data encryption standards.

 (c) Usage of a shared secret to access a critical system or resource must be supported by a complimenting solution to uniquely identify the user.

 #### Privileged Access Management

-\<PlaceHolder> policy requires that
+`<Company Placeholder>` policy requires that

 (a) Users must not log in directly to systems as a privileged user.